Thieves (band): Formation

 While exploring the London independent pop scene of the early 1990s, McAlmont encountered Saul Freeman, an accomplished multi-instrumentalist and programmer with whom he formed Thieves (naming the band after a work by Jean Cocteau).
 Freeman was influenced predominantly by post-punk pop and rock bands (such as Scritti Politti, Associates and Cocteau Twins), and Thieves blended this with McAlmont's own gospel and soul influences to create a lush and highly textural pop music drawing equally on "black" music and "white" avant-garde indie rock.
-Freeman and McAlmont opted to remain as a duo, using detailed backing tapes and programmed percussion tracks (Live, Freeman concentrated on playing strongly-processed electric guitar).
+Freeman and McAlmont opted to remain as a duo, using detailed backing tapes and programmed percussion tracks (live, Freeman concentrated on playing strongly-processed electric guitar).

 Early live work

 Thieves began playing concerts in small London venues, where they immediately began to attract attention.
-The group's format of black singer/white instrumentalist was not in itself unusual, but as a black frontman who was also a flamboyantly "out" homosexual (with presentation to match) McAlmont was seen as an exotic rarity, as was his striking three-octave voice.
+The group's format of black singer/white instrumentalist was not in itself unusual, but as a black frontman who was also a flamboyantly "out" homosexual (with presentation to match), McAlmont was seen as an exotic rarity, as was his striking three-octave voice.
 McAlmont's outrageous dress sense (and taste for cross-dressing) also became notorious, with one review describing him as "a strawberry daiquiri in a dress".

 The outspoken and photogenic McAlmont became a minor celebrity on the London indie scene, while the quieter Freeman took more of a smaller role in interviews and concentrated more heavily on Thieves' multi-layered and complex musical arrangements with producer/engineer Michael J. Ade.

-Singles ("Through The Door" and "Unworthy")
+Singles ("Through the Door" and "Unworthy")

-In 1992 Thieves signed to the tiny Nursery Records label, on which they released their debut single.
+In 1992, Thieves signed to the small label Nursery Records, on which they released their debut single.
 "Through the Door" (on which Freeman's Cocteau Twins influences dominated) won the Single of the Week award in Melody Maker and gained sufficient interest for Thieves to move up to Nursery's parent company, Hut Recordings (itself a subsidiary of Virgin Records).

 Later in the year, the first Hut release – Thieves' second single "Unworthy" – showed the duo moving in a much more pop-orientated direction.
 With more obvious soul influences (having some melodic and atmospheric similarities to Marvin Gaye's "What's Going On"), it also sampled dialogue from a variety of additional pop culture touchstones including Torch Song Trilogy and Thirtysomething.
 Like its predecessor, it became a Melody Maker Single of the Week.

 The band's next step was to play as support act to Morrissey on the latter's British tour, helping them to build a new audience.